unixorn/awesome-zsh-plugins/README.md

 - [auto-notify](https://github.com/MichaelAquilina/zsh-auto-notify) - Automatically sends out a notification when a long running task has completed.
 - [auto-nvm](https://github.com/manlao/zsh-auto-nvm) - Automatically switches to the node version specified in a given directory.
 - [auto-pnpm-use](https://github.com/brunomacedo/zsh-auto-pnpm-use) - Automatically loads the node version specified in `.nvmrc` or `.npmrc`.
-- [auto-venv](https://github.com/Skylor-Tang/auto-venv) - Automatically activates the Python virtual environment in the current directory or its parent directories.
+- [auto-venv (skylor0tang)](https://github.com/Skylor-Tang/auto-venv) - Automatically activates the Python virtual environment in the current directory or its parent directories.
+- [auto-venv (songlkkevin)](https://github.com/songlkkevin/zsh-auto-venv) - Automatically detect and activate the nearest Python virtual environment when changing directories.
 - [autocomplete](https://github.com/marlonrichert/zsh-autocomplete) - Automatically lists completions as you type and provides intuitive keybindings for selecting and inserting them.
 - [autodark (cravend)](https://github.com/cravend/autodark) - Switches between user-specified light and dark themes.
 Only works on macOS.
 - [autodark (vbwx)](https://github.com/vbwx/zsh-autodark) - Switches to another Terminal profile if dark mode is enabled (macOS-only).